AbdullahBera/heart-attack-analysis/README.md

     - Identify which ML Models need to be used.
 Train them and explain your learning from using those ML models.

-    - Explain the math and intuition behind the models.
+    - Explain the math and intuition behind the models. gt